 He was part of the legal team in Vodak v.
 City of Chicago, a class action lawsuit against the City of Chicago which settled for $6.2 million.
 The case dealt with 800 demonstrators opposing the U.S. invasion of Iraq who were arrested by the Chicago Police.
 In addition to working on the case, Brad was a plaintiff who was arrested and injured by the police that night.

-Other cases he has worked closely on have included the case against Scott DeMuth, an activist charged with “animal enterprise terrorism” as a result of his support for animal liberation activists and Muhammad Salah, a Palestinian American charged with supporting terrorism for providing aid to the people of Palestine.
+Other cases he has worked closely on have included the “NATO 3,” the Occupy Chicago appeal, the case of Scott DeMuth, an activist charged with “animal enterprise terrorism” as a result of his support for animal liberation activists and Muhammad Salah, a Palestinian American charged with supporting terrorism for providing aid to the people of Palestine.

 Brad has also been active in a number of political groups, including Food Not Bombs, Kick Boeing to the Curb and is a co-founder of Civilian-Soldier Alliance, an organization of civilians who work with anti-war veterans and service members organizing within the military.
 He has also provided legal support to a number of social justice projects and causes, including Copwatch Chicago, Rainforest Action Network and Occupy Chicago.